South Alabama vs. Arkansas State NCAA Football Odds, Plays and Insights | October 30, 2021

 Over/Under Insights

-- South Alabama has combined with its opponents to score more than 66 points only one time this year.
+- South Alabama and its opponents have combined for 66 points -- this matchup's point total -- just once this season.

-- So far this season, 66.7% of Arkansas State's games (4/6) have had more combined points than Saturday's total of 66.
+- So far this season, 66.7% of Arkansas State's games (4/6) have had more combined points than Saturday's over/under of 66.

-- Saturday's total is 7.5 points higher than the combined 58.5 PPG average of the two teams.
+- The combined points per game average of the two teams, 58.5, is 7.5 points fewer than Saturday's over/under.

-- These two squads surrender a combined 66.1 points per game, 0.1 more than this contest's over/under.
+- The 66.1 points per game these two squads have surrendered to opponents this season are 0.1 more than the 66 total in this contest.

-- The average total in Jaguars games this season is 50.4, 15.6 points fewer than Saturday's total of 66 .
+- The Jaguars and their opponents score an average of 50.4 points per game, 15.6 fewer than Saturday's total.

 - In 2021, games involving the Red Wolves have averaged a total of 66.4 points, 0.4 more than the set total in this contest.